yuchen-mei/voyager/README.md

 ## Integration
 The accelerator by itself is not very useful.
 It has to be integrated into an SoC.
 We are using the [Chipyard Framework](https://github.com/ucb-bar/chipyard) for that.
 Our fork [`soc`](https://code.stanford.edu/tsmc40r/brainpower/soc) of Chipyard includes the [`minotaur-blocks`](https://code.stanford.edu/tsmc40r/brainpower/minotaur-blocks) repo as a submodule under `soc/generators/minotaur-blocks`, which in turn includes this [`accelerator`](https://code.stanford.edu/tsmc40r/brainpower/accelerator) repo under `minotaur-blocks/src/main/resources/sysc/accelerator`.

+## TODO
+- [ ] Remove dependence on parameters NETWORK and TESTS in CI (they could change)
+- [ ] Get end2end Python script working again, so that once can either run a single end2end sample, or a batch of samples in order to determine end2end accuracy
+- [ ] Add other ResNets and AlexNet to CI.
+Use git patches to increase #banks in VerificationTypes.h